Davermouse/gpm-tool/README.md

 ![The Gunparade logo in GPM Tool](images/logo.png)

+You can view a live version of this at https://davidmiles.dev/gpm-tool.

 Welcome to a very early version of gpm-tool.
 This tool can currently open a [Gunparade March](https://en.wikipedia.org/wiki/Gunparade_March) BIN file, and allows you to:

 - View the script for story events in the game